microsoftgraph/microsoft-graph-toolkit/docs/components/login.md

+---
+title: "Login Component"
+description: "mgt-login displays current signed in user. "
+localization_priority: Normal
+author: nmetulev
+---

-# Login Control
+# Login Component

 ## Description
-A Login Control is a button and flyout control to facilitate Microsoft Identity login.
+A Login Component is a button and flyout control to facilitate Microsoft Identity login.
 It provides two states:
 * When user is not logged in, the control is a simple button to initiate the login process
 * When user is logged in, the control displays the current logged in user name, profile image, and email.
 When clicked, a flyout is opened with a command to logout.